The secret recipe for a Happy Shearing Day on your homestead

-Shearing day can make or break the whole year for a fiber producer.
+Shearing day can make or break the whole year for a fibre producer.
 You want the day to go as smoothly as possible.
 You want to keep the shearer relaxed and happy so he can focus on his job.
 And you want to stay focused and relaxed, too, so that the day is pleasant and emotions are easy.
 Organizing the day ahead of time can go a long way in conserving your energies and making the day successful.
 But when your organization falls through, you can rely on my secret recipe.

 Shearing Day Food: